researchart/rose6icse/submissions/reusable/junwenyang/README.md

 ## What's inside the artifact:

-Inside the docker image, you can find the following items:
+Inside the artifact, you can find the following items:

 1. The source code of our data-constraint analysis tools, including different parameters to analyze different aspects of constraints: